Back Acne Treatment: Everything You Should Know

 Back acne presents in several forms, each requiring different treatment approaches:

 Comedonal acne appears as blackheads and whiteheads across the upper back.
 These non-inflammatory lesions form when pores become blocked but haven’t developed bacterial infection.
-Open comedones (blackheads) show dark centers from oxidized debris, while closed comedones (whiteheads) remain covered by skin.
+Open comedones (blackheads) show dark centres from oxidised debris, while closed comedones (whiteheads) remain covered by skin.

 Papulopustular acne creates red bumps (papules) and pus-filled lesions (pustules).
 These inflammatory lesions indicate bacterial involvement and immune response.
-Papules feel firm to touch, while pustules contain visible white or yellow centers.
+Papules feel firm to the touch, while pustules contain visible white or yellow centres.

-Nodular acne forms deep, painful lumps beneath the skin surface.
-These lesions measure over 5mm in diameter and often leave scarring without proper treatment.
+Nodular acne forms deep, painful nodules beneath the skin.
+These lesions exceed 5mm in diameter and often leave scarring without appropriate treatment.
 Nodules feel solid and may persist for weeks or months.

-Cystic acne represents the most severe form, creating large, pus-filled lesions that extend deep into skin layers.
-Cysts feel softer than nodules due to their fluid content and carry high scarring risk.
+Cystic acne is the most severe form, characterised by large, pus-filled lesions that extend deep into the skin.
+Cysts are softer than nodules due to their fluid content and carry a higher risk of scarring.

-Many patients experience mixed acne types simultaneously, with comedones developing alongside inflammatory lesions across different back areas.
+Many patients experience mixed acne types, with comedones developing alongside inflammatory lesions across different areas of the back.

 Medical Treatments for Back Acne